Dynamic string-averaging CQ-methods for the split feasibility problem with percentage violation constraints arising in radiation therapy treatment planning: Convergence

-\begin{proof} To apply the convergence result \cite[Theorem 4.1]{sr16} we show that our dynamic string-averaging CQ-method fits into the MSA \cite[Procedure 1.1]{sr16} and that the assumptions of \cite[Theorem 4.1]{sr16} hold.
-Indeed, we identify our $\Gamma_{\Theta_{k},w_{k}}$ from (\ref{eq:algv}) with the right-hand side of Equation (1.12) of \cite{sr16} (being careful with regard to the duplicity of symbols that represent different things in \cite{sr16} and here).
-This means that Algorithm \ref{alg:sa-cq} can be represented by the iterative process of Equation (1.2) (or Equation (4.2)) of \cite{sr16}.
+Next we show that our dynamic string-averaging CQ-method fits into the MSA \citep[Procedure 1.1]{sr16} and that the assumptions of \citet[Theorem 4.1]{sr16} hold.

+Since we identify our ${\Psi_{\Theta_{k},w_{k}}}$ from (\ref{eq:algv}) with the right-hand side of Equation (1.12) of \citet{sr16} (being careful with regard to the duplicity of symbols that represent different things in that work and here), Algorithm \ref{alg:sa-cq} can be represented by the iterative process of Equation (1.2), or Equation (4.2), of \citet{sr16}.

-Next we inspect the validity of the assumptions needed by \cite[Theorem 4.1]{sr16}.
+Next we show the validity of the assumptions needed by \citet[Theorem 4.1]{sr16}.